Dr. Shannon joined The Dog Clinic team in 2016, having moved to Hobart following three years working in a busy small animal practice in Melbourne.

 Dr. Lucy Coldwell Veterinary Surgeon, BVMS MRCVS

-Dr Lucy is the newest member of The Dog Clinic team, joining in 2021.
+Dr Lucy is one of the newest members of The Dog Clinic team, joining in 2021.
 She moved to Tasmania from the Sunshine Coast in early 2020, and after a short time Launceston, she discovered the wonders of Hobart and decided to stay.

 Lucy grew up in Glasgow, Scotland, where she went to Vet School.